joshprk/libobs-rs/README.md

 sudo apt-get libobs-dev llvm-dev libclang-dev clang
 ```

+> [!NOTE]
+> The libobs-wrapper API is now fully sendable and async.
+If you do not want to use the async runtime, enable the feature `blocking` for `libobs-wrapper`

 ## Prerequisites
 Make sure that the OBS binaries are in your target directory.
 There's even a tool to help you build OBS from source! <br>
 Install the tool